 Being so close to such a big centre of employment, would make it easier for members of these communities to find employment next door.
 But in fact it doesn’t and many obstacles stand on the way to the local communities taking advantage of this pole of development which though attracts thousands of other more skilled people.

-As I was back on the train and off to catch the tube to go to work, a last glimpse of the different types of towers caught my attention again, only to highlight the differences between them and what they represent, almost two different worlds, one the world of agressive capitalism and the other that of ordinary people that have for many reasons less access to success!
+As I was back on the train and off to catch the tube to go to work, a last glimpse of the different types of towers caught my attention again, only to highlight the differences between them and what they represent, almost two different worlds, one the world of finance and global markets and the other that of ordinary people.